-The second pillar of the scaffold involves using Azure Policy and Initiatives to manage risk by enforcing rules (with effects) over the resources and services in your subscriptions.
+The second pillar of the scaffold involves using Azure Policy and initiatives to manage risk by enforcing rules (with effects) over the resources and services in your subscriptions.
 Azure Initiatives are collections of policies that are designed to achieve a single goal.
-Azure policy and initiatives are then assigned to a resource scope to begin enforcement of the particular policies. <IMG of Initiatives/Policies/Assignments>
+Policies and initiatives are then assigned to a resource scope to begin enforcement of those policies.

-Azure Policy and Initiatives are even more powerful when used with the management groups mentioned earlier.
+Policies and initiatives are even more powerful when used with the management groups mentioned earlier.
 Management groups enable the assignment of an initiative or policy to an entire set of subscriptions.

 Common uses of Resource Manager policies

-Azure policies and initiatives are a powerful tool in the Azure toolkit.
-Policies allow companies to provide controls for "Traditional IT" workloads that enable the stability that is needed for LOB applications while also allowing "Agile" workloads; such as, developing customer applications without opening up the enterprise to additional risk.
-The most common patterns we see for policies are:
+Policies and initiatives are a powerful tool in the Azure toolkit.
+Policies allow companies to provide controls for "Traditional IT" workloads that enable the stability that is needed for line-of-business applications while also allowing "Agile" workloads; such as, developing customer applications without exposing the enterprise to additional risk.
+The most common patterns for policies are:

-- Geo-compliance/data sovereignty.
+- Geo compliance and data sovereignty.
 Azure has an ever-growing list of regions across the world.
-Enterprises often need to ensure that resources in a particular scope remain in a geographic region to address regulatory requirements.
+Enterprises often need to ensure that resources in a specific scope remain in a geographic region to address regulatory requirements.

 - Avoid exposing servers publicly.
-Azure policy can prohibit the deployment of certain resources types.
-A common use is to create a policy to deny the creation of a public IP within a particular scope, avoiding un-intended exposure of a server to the internet.
+Azure Policy can prohibit the deployment of certain resource types.
+It's common to create a policy to deny the creation of a public IP within a specific scope, avoiding unintended exposure of a server to the internet.

 Common uses of initiatives

-The introduction of initiatives provided enterprises a way to group logical policies together and track as a whole.
-Initiatives further support the enterprise to address the needs of both "agile" and "traditional" workloads.
-We have seen very creative uses of initiatives, but commonly we see:
+Initiatives provide enterprises the ability to group logical policies and track them as a single entity.
+Initiatives help the enterprise address the needs of both agile and traditional workloads.
+Common uses of initiatives include:

 - Enable monitoring in Azure Security Center.
-This is a default initiative in the Azure Policy and an excellent example of what initiative are.
-It enables policies that identify un-encrypted SQL databases, VM vulnerabilities and more common security related needs.
+This is a default initiative in the Azure Policy and an excellent example of what initiatives are.
+It enables policies that identify unencrypted SQL databases, virtual machine (VM) vulnerabilities, and more common security-related needs.

-- Resource Types & SKUs.
+- Resource types and SKUs.
 Creating an initiative that restricts the types of resources that can be deployed as well as the SKUs that can be deployed can help to control costs and ensure your organization is only deploying resources that your team have the skillset and procedures to support.